 1.0 Credit – Students registered for CHEM 395 for 1 credit are expected to spend 12-14 hours per week working on their project.

 Chem 395 students are expected to meet with their faculty advisor regularly (generally, at least weekly) to discuss their progress on the project and plan for the next steps.
 Students must be prepared for this meeting.
 That means not only carrying out the work, but also interpreting the results and being prepared to discuss them intelligently.

-Additionally, students are required to give two presentations during the semester.
-One presentation is an approximately 10 minute update on their progress, generally about halfway through the semester.
-The second presentation is a 15 minute final report given at the end of the semester.
+Additionally, students are required to give a poster presentation during the semester.
 Please check the seminar schedule for the dates of these presentations.

-Oral presentations are the major form of dissemination of newly acquired scientific data.
+An oral presentation is the major form of dissemination of newly acquired scientific data.
 Research students must become comfortable with this type of presentation.
-As indicated above, students will give two oral presentations during the semester.
+As indicated above, students will give an oral presentations during the semester at their poster presentation.

 Be prepared to field questions from your audience both during and after your presentation.
 Faculty will ask you questions to test your comprehension of your research.
 Some of these questions will test your knowledge of basic facts relevant to your research, for example about background information or equipment you used.
 Other questions will probe your understanding of your research at a deeper level.
 These might, for instance, involve asking why you chose a particular method to investigate your experimental question, or you could be asked to consider alternate interpretations of your results.
 We generally allow about 5 minutes for questions.

 Here is a link to the Poster Rubic you will be graded on.